 SVS-REQ-291100/E-SVSServer BUB available while in “Theft Mode” and Main Battery Physically Removed

 As soon as main battery is disconnected, BUB shall be seamlessly engaged.
 SVSServer shall update message field of main battery unavailability and power source as BUB as part of the “Theft Mode” response message (refer to “GRPC Data Communication”).
 Main Power status field in GRPC response message shall be changed to “Discharged”, BUB status field shall be updated to “Sufficient charge” and SVS Support Status field to “SVS Supported”.

+SVS-REQ-291100/E-SVSServer BUB installed but not to be used while in “Theft Mode” and Main Battery Physically Removed

+If the SVSServer has a BUB physically installed and the SVS BUB Applicable is set to false, as soon as the main battery is disconnected or drains, SVSServer shall lose all SVS capability.
+BUB shall not be used.

 SVS-REQ-303145/D-Periodicity Reduction SVSServer BUB power while “Theft Mode” active

 Once BUB is engaged, GRPC message shall be updated with BUB state change as well as periodically shall be reduced to “by request/on-demand ONLY”.
 Change shall be captured in “Theft Mode” GRPC response message (refer to “GRPC Data Communication”).
 Request for frequency change shall still be allowed, if received by SVSServer.

 SVS-REQ-303146/E-SVSServer BUB SVS Depletion while in “Theft Mode”